JoshData/jot/README.md

 second user's changes specified "key1" and "key2", neither of which exist by the time the revision is applied.
 It's the rebase_array call that takes care of that.

-An initial document (doc) is created.
-Changes are *simultaneously* made to doc.
-Here we're using a utility class SpyObject which records the revisions taken on it.
-SpoyObject.pop_history() returns the history of revisions made on the object.
-We re-apply the first user's revision history to the original object doc.
-Then we get the second user's changes, rebase them against the first user's changes, and apply the rebased operations to the document.

 Collaboration
 -------------